-In evaluating any potential candidate, the Nominating and Corporate Governance Committee considers the extent to which the candidate has the personal characteristics and core competencies outlined in the Guidelines for Potential New Board Members adopted by the Committee, and takes into account all other factors it considers appropriate.
+In evaluating any potential candidate, the Nominating and Corporate Governance Committee considers the extent to which the candidate has the personal characteristics and core competencies outlined in the Guidelines for Potential New Board Members adopted by the Committee. and takes into account all other factors it considers appropriate.
 A copy of these Guidelines is attached to this proxy statement as Appendix A.

-Corporate Governance Matters Corporate Governance Philosophy
+Corporate Governance Matters

+Corporate Governance Philosophy

 Our Articles of Incorporation provide that the size of the Board shall be not less than nine nor more than 11, with the number of Directors to serve on the Board being set within that range by the Board.
 The Board has set the size of the Board to nine, effective upon commencement of the 2019 Annual Meeting.
 The Nominating and Corporate Governance Committee did not retain a search firm in 2018 to help identify director prospects and other tasks relating to potential new Board members.
-Ms. Ables, who was first elected by the Board in November 2018, was initially identified by the Chairman, President and CEO and was recommended as a Director nominee by the Nominating and Corporate Governance Committee.
+Ms. Ables, who was first elected by the Board in November 2018, was recommended as a Director nominee by the Nominating and Corporate Governance Committee.